 Making a Difference

-Your commitment to the Construction Allies in Action initiative allows a Minority Construction Company to take part in the Strong Foundations Program, giving them the knowledge and tools they need to grow and manage their company.
+Your commitment to the Construction Allies in Action initiative allows an enrolled contractor to take part in the free Strong Foundations Program, giving them the knowledge and tools they need to grow and manage their company.